Incongruent Positivity: When Miscalibrated Positivity Undermines Online Supportive Conversations: Discussion and Implications

 Additionally, we explore various baseline models and propose a weakly supervised multi-label ensemble method that serves as a baseline for detecting incongruity positivity.
 This ensemble model uses threshold-tuned classifiers, and it shows an enhancement compared with baseline methods in identifying rare types of incongruent positivity, such as Dismissive and Unrealistic.
 However, the variation in confidence scores between grief and advice contexts highlights the challenges models face in emotionally ambiguous or complex discourse.
 Most prior studies examine the distress conversation on isolation with topic-level separation, such as suicide detection or depression identification.
 Thus, considering the level of distress ( with categorization that encompasses different topics of conversations) instead of topic level might provide a ground for tuning the performance of support responses generative models.

 This study also shows that even when fine-tuning on emotion reactive data, the LLM still reduces some forms of miscalibration in which the models still frequently resort to surface-level optimism rather than context-sensitive support.
 Such generative model behavior suggests that fine-tuning improves LLMs' emotional alignment to some extent by reducing the extremely misguided positivity and promoting neutral responses.
 Even though the minimization still persists in the fine-tuned LLM responses, indicating the need for further investigation of emotion intensity-aware training and evaluation to better regulate tone in distress conversations.
 Consequently, the challenge extends beyond simply retraining models on emotional state, as recent work by ~\cite{Fazzi2025-tk} has examined LLMs’ affective expressive capacity and indicates noticeable constraints in arousal and valence, struggles with sustaining intense emotional states, and difficulties in adapting affect to shifting conversational contexts.
+In this setting, we limit our analysis to small sized open-source models, which restricts direct comparison with larger or proprietary LLMs.
+While model scale may influence absolute performance, prior work suggests that smaller models remain effective in constrained settings~\citep{Maurya2025-is}, and our results should be interpreted within this scope.

 We confirm that one of the limitations of this work might reside in our dataset, which comprises conversations derived from a single platform (Reddit), which may not capture the full spectrum of interactions on other platforms.
 For cost-effectiveness, we employed weak supervision on our labels.
 Also, fine-tuning LLMs on emotional data generally improves the misguided positivity alignment in mild contexts.
 However, the "minimizing" language can still be observed, indicating a challenge with surface emotion fine-tuning alone.
 This paves the way for future enhancement of more targeted emotional standards mechanisms.
+We do not report demographic attributes of annotators (gender or cultural background), which may influence subjective judgments of emotional alignment.
+To mitigate potential bias, annotations were performed by professionally trained annotators using a structured labeling protocol with validation and consistency checks using Labelbox\footnote{\url{https://labelbox.com/product/annotate/quality/}}.
+Nevertheless, future work might consider explicitly examining how annotator demographics shape perceptions of emotional support.

 In summary, in performing our analyses across two distinct types of distress conversations (Mild and Severe), we demonstrate the need to go beyond default positivity in conversational models.
 One main area of future research is to examine approaches for incorporating balanced and realistic affective responses rather than surface level optimism, along with methods that account for human-centered measures of support effectiveness.